Now this is a topic I’ve been itching to cover for a long time: How to store coffee at home properly?!

 Now, even if you don’t have a fancy canister, you can still do something about this.

-Once you have opened your coffee bag you can simply store it again, especially if the they have a one way valve.
+Once you have opened your coffee bag you can simply store it again, especially if they have a one-way valve.
 Just roll down the top, nice and tight while squishing out all the oxygen, and close well (those 2in1 bag clip & scoops are very useful tools) .

 If you like buying coffee in a can or canister (Folgers, Maxwell House) you can keep them in their original packs.